Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 patch_d ABCD mixed colourful and cut letters versions comparison - other online proofing vendor results

-Finally, patches M & P show a few other elements that can go wrong during conversion.
-Without getting into too much detail, Ziflow’s resulting proof on the left is the correct one:
+Patch M, P Finally, patches M and P show a few other elements that can go wrong during conversion.
+Ziflow's resulting proof on the left is the correct one.

 Patch M P - ziflow resulting proof on the left is the correct